Edited: Whitney Bauman

 Whitney Bauman is Associate Professor of Religious Studies at Florida International University in Miami, Florida.
 He is also co-founder and co-director of Counterpoint: Navigating Knowledge, a nonprofit based in Berlin, Germany.
 His publications include Religion and Ecology: Developing a Planetary Ethic andEnvironmental Ethics and Uncertainty: Tackling Wicked Problems (co-written with Kevin O’Brien).

 Edited: Karen Bray

-Karen Bray is Associate Professor of Religion, Philosophy, and Social Change and the director of the Honors Program at Wesleyan College.
-Her recent publications include Grave Attending: A Political Theology for the Unredeemed, and the co-edited volume, Religion, Emotion, Sensation: Affect Theories and Theologies.
+Karen Bray is Associate Professor of Religion, Philosophy, and Social Change and Director of the Honors Program at Wesleyan College.
+Her recent publications include Grave Attending: A Political Theology for the Unredeemed and the co-edited volume Religion, Emotion, Sensation: Affect Theories and Theologies.